Languages at Duke

 Do I have to take my language courses one right after the other, or is it okay to skip a semester or two?

 We encourage students not to take a break for a semester or more between your language course sequences.
 The more time that goes by between courses, the more you are likely to forget, and thus be ill-prepared for the next course in the sequence.
 Also, if you wait until your senior year to complete the requirement, you may experience scheduling difficulties because you are also finishing up your major and other requirements, not to mention honors theses or other senior projects.
 Moreover, not all courses in an elementary/intermediate sequence are offered every semester, so a hiatus can in some cases make it difficult or even impossible to schedule the fulfillment of the FL requirement.
 If you study abroad in your junior year in countries where the language you are studying to fulfill the language requirement is not offered or spoken, you are also vulnerable to the same risks.
-This is why it you are strongly encouraged to begin your foreign language study early, preferably in your first year, but no later than their third semester, especially if you will need three courses to complete the requirement.
+This is why it you are strongly encouraged to begin your language study early, preferably in your first year, but no later than their third semester, especially if you will need three courses to complete the requirement.

 Back to top >